MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 This field is only set for experiment campaigns i.e., campaigns that have been created for A/B testing based on another Search campaign.
 Base campaigns will not contain an experiment ID.
 Likewise, after an experiment has been [Graduated](experiment.md#status) to an independent campaign, this field will be empty, even though the campaign was previously an experiment campaign.

-With experiment campaigns you cannot update the [Budget](#budget), [Budget Type](#budgettype), [Status](#status), or [Time Zone](#timezone).
-The budget, status, and time zone of an experiment campaign are always inherited from the base campaign settings.
+With experiment campaigns you cannot update the [Budget](#budget), [Budget Type](#budgettype), or [Status](#status).
+The budget, and status of an experiment campaign are always inherited from the base campaign settings.
 If you want to change an experiment's budget, you will need to change the base campaign's budget.
 The change in value will then be split based on your experiment [TrafficSplitPercent](experiment.md#trafficsplitpercent) setting.

 **Add:** Read-only
 **Update:** Read-only